Online Learning: Frequently Asked Questions

 Is it possible to start taking online classes for credit towards a BA degree at Rangjung Yeshe Institute?

-Yes, if you first apply to the BA and are accepted and you complete an online course for-credit, you can use the credits earned toward your BA degree at Rangjung Yeshe Institute’s Centre for Buddhist Studies.
-The full BA is not online, so in order to earn a BA at RYI/CBS, you will need to do most of your study on campus in Nepal.
+Yes, if you first apply to the BA, are accepted, and then complete an online course for-credit, you can use the credits earned toward your BA degree at the Kathmandu University Centre for Buddhist Studies at Rangjung Yeshe Institute (KU-CBS).
+The full BA is not available online, so to earn a BA at KU-CBS, you will need to do most of your study on campus in Nepal.

 Are online students expected to hand in assignments?

-Quizzes and homework assignments are required only if you are studying for-credit, although we recommend that Interactive students participate fully in order to get the most out of their online study experience.
-Self-study students will not have their assignments graded.
+Quizzes and homework assignments are required only if you are studying for-credit, although we recommend that interactive students participate fully in order to get the most out of their online study experience.
+Self-study students will not have their assignments graded, except for the quizzes, which are graded automatically.

-Is a local rate taken into account for Westerners working in Kathmandu?
+Is a local rate offered for Internationals working in Kathmandu?

-We do not offer a “local” tuition rate for Westerners studying through online learning who live and work in Kathmandu.
+We do not offer a “local” tuition rate for Internationals studying through online learning who live and work in Kathmandu.

 Our online courses are designed for those who cannot study here in Nepal, so we do not provide a local rate for our online learning courses.
-We encourage local people who live in Kathmandu or Nepal, or one of the SAARC countries to come to study at the institute in person.
+We encourage people who live in Kathmandu, Nepal, or one of the SAARC countries to come to study at the institute in person.
 Contact the administration to learn about our rates for on-campus study.

-Moodle is an e-learning environment or “Learning Management System” (LMS).
-It is where you will login to take your online course.
-You will be able to interact with all the course materials (video, lectures, PDF files, quizzes, exams, homework assignments, and discussion forums) through this environment, offering you a dynamic way to study from your desk or the nearest coffee shop.
+LearnDash is an e-learning environment or “Learning Management System” (LMS).
+It is where you will login to take your asynchronous online course.
+You will be able to interact with all the course materials (video and audio lectures, review classes, PDF files, quizzes, exams, homework assignments, and discussion forums) through this environment, offering you a dynamic way to study from your desk or the nearest coffee shop.

-What are the computer system requirements for taking an online course through RYI/CBS?
+What are the computer system requirements for taking an online course on LearnDash?

-Moodle works well for the following browsers: Microsoft Internet Explorer, Microsoft Edge, Google Chrome, Apple Safari and Mozilla Firefox.
-We recommend ensuring that your browser version is up-to-date.
+LearnDash works well in the following browsers: Microsoft Internet Explorer, Microsoft Edge, Google Chrome, Apple Safari, and Mozilla Firefox.
+We recommend ensuring that your browser version is up to date.

 What are the different formats for the Classical Tibetan Online Learning Courses?

-All three formats feature video and audio lectures, visual lectures, PDF handout materials, and external links to Tibetan language learning materials.
+All three formats feature video and audio lectures, visual lectures, the textbook, PDF handout materials, and external links to Tibetan language learning materials.

 For Credit:InteractiveSelf-Study